 Whether it’s a quarterly “all-hands” meeting or bi-weekly game nights on the rooftop patio, company traditions bring together people in a way that makes your organization unique.

-Workplace communication is a critical element of any company’s success.
+Workplace communication is a critical element of any company’s success and a strong culture of engagement.
 We can’t collaborate effectively without good communication.
 Communication is a key component to a company’s culture.
 Other important components include how information is shared, decisions are made, and how your employees interact.

 Create a workplace where employees feel empowered to share their thoughts, ideas, and comments.
 Your executive team should be equally empowered to listen and act on what they hear.
 Otherwise, you risk misinformation and communication breakdowns that threaten your employees’ ability to innovate and work together.